wavemaker/docs/learn/app-development/widgets/form-widgets/radioset.md

 ---
 Radioset allows you to group a set of radio buttons under a common heading.
 You need to bind to a dataset to display a radio button for each value.

-## Items per Row
+## Change the layout of RadioSet - Vertical or Horizontal

+You can easily change the layout of the options inside the RadioSet, so that they are aligned vertifically, horizontally or grouped by a specific number.
-**Items per row** determine the number to items that can be shown in each row.
+**Items per row** determine the number of items that can be shown in each row.
 This can be specified independently for different target devices, from the _device_ tab of the _Properties panel_.

 [![radioset layout](/learn/assets/radioset_horizontal.png)](/learn/assets/radioset_horizontal.png)